 Primary Stroke Center Certification

-In addition to a broad educational campaign, United Regional focuses on clinical efforts to reduce the time it takes to diagnose stroke and be more aggressive in treating stroke.
+In addition to a broad educational campaign, United Regional focuses on clinical efforts to reduce the time it takes to diagnose a stroke and be more aggressive in treating stroke.

-- High Blood Pressure
+- High blood pressure

 - High cholesterol